ebp-nor/genome-assembly-workshop-2022/11_PretextView.md

 When editing a Hi-C contact map, you need to make *the same* edits to the TPF-file you generated with the Rapid curation suite.

-Bring up your TPF in your command line window with the command:
+To make edits to your TPF in the command line, type:

 ```
 nano filename.tpf